-The next Alumni Campus Tour is scheduled for spring 2021.
+The Alumni Campus Tour on Sept 17, 2021, is booked out.
+The next tour is scheduled for spring 2022.
 Please register with the Alumni Network if you want to receive an invitation via email.More information will follow soon.

 Alumni Campus Tours

 Are you curious what has changed at Freie Universität or do you simply want to return to Dahlem to reminisce?
 Have you always wanted to see behind the curtain and discover areas of the university you did not see during your time at Freie Universität?
 Several times a year, the Alumni Network offers tours of the campus and university buildings.

 The tour takes visitors through the historic Henry Ford Building, the Executive Office Building with the Golden Hall, to the famous Philological Library by Lord Norman Foster, and to the "Holzlaube", the newest building on campus for the so-called Small Departments.

 Campus tours are usually offered during the spring and fall.
 Registered alumni are informed via e-mail about upcoming events.
 Due to the high number of registrations guest and waiting lists are kept.

 Alumni Welcomed Back to Their Alma Mater with a Late Summer Campus Tour

 Every year, the Alumni Office issues an invitation to former members of Freie Universität Berlin to join them for a tour of the Dahlem campus.
 In light of the pandemic situation, the tour was adapted to include more outside stops.
 However, the weather kept its promise, and so on a late summer afternoon our alumni strolled along historical tracks - from the German empire to modern times.